-As at September 30, 2021, we had \$0.4 million of cash.
+As at March 31, 2022, we had \$0.5 million of cash.
 We need to raise additional capital to fund research, development and corporate activities over the next year or we may be forced to cease operations.
-As at September 30, 2021, we were committed to pay \$6.0 million of trade and other payables, \$1.5 million for research and development over the next twelve months, and \$0.7 million of lease liabilities over the next twelve months.
-Furthermore, our \$6.0 million debenture with Shenzhen Hepalink Pharmaceutical Co., Ltd. ("Hepalink") is due on May 13, 2022.
-In addition, expenditures over the next twelve months under cancellable agreements with a contract research organization that will be conducting our Phase 2 COVID-19 trial were estimated to total approximately \$2.2 million.
-As at September 30, 2021, the Group is party to a commercialization partnership where corresponding estimated precommercialization activities over the next twelve months total approximately \$22.6 million.
+As at March 31, 2022, we were committed to pay \$11.6 million of current trade and other payables, \$1.4 million for research and development over the next twelve months, and \$0.6 million of lease liabilities over the next twelve months.
+Furthermore, our \$6.0 million secured convertible debenture with Hepalink is due on May 13, 2023.
+In addition, expenditures over the next twelve months under cancellable agreements with a contract research organization that conducted our Phase 2 COVID-19 trial (prior to its early conclusion subsequent to March 31, 2022) were estimated to total approximately \$1.9 million.
+As at March 31, 2022, the Group is also party to a commercialization partnership where corresponding estimated (descretionary) pre-commercialization activities over the next twelve months total approximately between \$10.4 million and \$18.5 million.

-Our cash as at September 30, 2021 is not sufficient to fund our contractual commitments or our planned business operations over the next year.
+Our cash as at March 31, 2022 is not sufficient to fund our contractual commitments or our planned business operations over the next year.
 Therefore, we will have to raise additional capital to fund our contractual commitments and our planned business operations.
-We continue to pursue and/or examine several sources of additional capital including co-development, licensing, rights or other partnering arrangements, private placements and/or public offerings (equity and/or debt).
+We continue to pursue and/or examine several sources of additional capital including co-development, licensing, rights or other partnering arrangements, procurement arrangements, private placements and/or public offerings (equity and/or debt).
 However, there is no assurance that any of these measures will be successfully completed.